 |

-The present book is a radical departure from that early tradition,
+The present book is a

-since it has been written by a coalition of experts who have spent many years digesting the
+radical departure from that early tradition, since it has been written by a coalition of

-original inquiry testimony as well as evaluating a bounty of additional evidence that has come
+evaluating a bounty of additional evidence that has come to light in the hundred years since

-to light in the hundred years since 1912.
-Each of the book's co-authors is a recognized
+1912.
+Each of the book's co-authors is a recognized specialist in their chosen area of study,

-specialist in their chosen area of study, and each chapter has been exhaustively researched,
+and each chapter has been exhaustively researched, analyzed and referenced utilizing the very

 |